About Buddhist Psychology, Doorley Therapy—

 intention

-suffering ( its causes & responses )
+suffering ( causes & responses )

 While I derive great wisdom from Buddhist practitioners, dharma talks, and original texts, I am by no means an expert.
 I have an ongoing daily meditation practice, continue to learn from Bay Area teachers, and strive to support my own growing awareness with compassion for myself and others.